Y-digital-Asia/Y-digital-Asia-website/content/_index.en.md

 - text: |-
     ## Efficiency driven

-    The efficiency of your business processes depends on three key assets of your organization: employees, knowledge en systems.
+    The efficiency of your business processes depends on three key assets of your organization: employees, knowledge and systems.
 We capture human intelligence in our solutions for Intelligent Document Processing.
 Applying this in your business will significantly increase efficiency and quality.
-Key results: scalability, improved accuracy, increased productivity and significant cost reduction.
+Key results: scalability, improved accuracy, increased productivity and a significant cost reduction.
 - text: |-
     ## Customer driven